 After a support ticket is generated, it is displayed in the support ticket viewer.
 This viewer is built into the L&TT program.
 Information is displayed in a standard tree-view format.
-Click "+" and "-" to expand and collapse sections of the support ticket.
-Use the standard navigation keys (Home, End, Page Up, Page Down, and the arrow keys) and the Windows scroll bars to navigate through the document.
+Click the "+" and "-" signs to expand and collapse sections of the support ticket.
+Use the standard navigation keys (Home, End, Page Up, Page Down, and the arrow keys), the Windows scroll bars, and the mouse to navigate through the document.